BishSingh/movie-app/README.md

 - Movie Details: Clicking on a movie, shows movie details.
 - Search: Autocomplete search feature to search any movie and see it's details.

-UX of the app was designed by me, so pardon my UX designing skills :)

 ### Components in use

 App has used latest Android technologies.
 Below are a list of components in use: